 Hotel Sardi – This mid-range hotel is a great choice in the town of Pomonte on the island of Elba.
-Situated only two minutes from the beach, they have a number of comfortable rooms available an on-site restaurant to enjoy and breakfast included every morning.
-Click here to check availability
+Situated only two minutes from the beach, they have comfortable rooms available an on-site restaurant to enjoy and breakfast included every morning.

 Hotel Plaza – If it’s luxury you’re after on Elba, then this plush hotel in Porto Azzuro is sure to be a hit.
-They have a range of delightful rooms available, a spa and wellness centre on site and breakfast is included, as well.
-Click here to check availability
+They have a range of delightful rooms available, a spa and wellness centre on-site and breakfast is included, as well.

 Not quite what you’re looking for?
 Click here to browse other options on Elba!

-If you’re after a busy city, scenic views, stunning coastlines or a quiet town, then Tuscany has a slice of the Italian life for everyone.
-Tuscany has it all.
-Wherever you choose to stay, you can’t go wrong because each town is perfect in its own way, and we’re sure that you’ll enjoy your stay in the region that has it all.
+If you’re after a busy city, scenic views, stunning coastlines or a quiet town, then Tuscany has a slice of Italian life for everyone.
+Wherever you choose to stay, you can’t go wrong because each town is perfect in its own way, and we’re sure that you’ll enjoy your stay in this incredible part of Italy.

-Are you looking for the best town to stay in Tuscany?
+Are you planning a trip to Tuscany?
 Have any questions?
 Let us know in the comments!